apache/incubator-retired-blur/README.md

 ### blur-env.sh

 Next you will need to configure the `config/blur-env.sh` file.
+The two exports that are required:

     export JAVA_HOME=/usr/lib/j2sdk1.6-sun
     export HADOOP_HOME=/var/hadoop-0.20.2

 ### blur.properties

 Then you will need to setup the `config/blur.properties` file.
+The default site configuration:

     blur.zookeeper.connection=localhost
     blur.local.cache.pathes=/tmp/blur-cache
     blur.cluster.name=default

+Other options:

+NOTE:  By default if the `blur.*.hostname` properties are left blank the default value is the result of `InetAddress.getLocalHost().getHostName();` and it required that it be unique for every server.

+    blur.shard.hostname=
+    blur.shard.bind.address=0.0.0.0
+    blur.shard.bind.port=40020
+    blur.controller.hostname=
+    blur.controller.bind.address=0.0.0.0
+    blur.controller.bind.port=40010
+    blur.max.clause.count=1024
+    blur.indexmanager.search.thread.count=32
+    blur.shard.server.thrift.thread.count=32
+    blur.controller.server.thrift.thread.count=32

 ### shards